 Ways to Customize Your Soup for Any Taste

-This soup is easy to tweak while keeping its rich, Tex-Mex essence.
+This soup is easy to tweak while keeping its rich, Tex-Mex essence, rooted in enchilada sauce and Mexican spice blends.

 - Prefer it spicier?
 Add diced jalapeños or a splash of hot sauce.

 - Want it thicker?
-Reduce the broth slightly or add more cheese.
+Reduce the broth slightly or add more cheese, simmering to reduce the liquid by about 20-30% for noticeable thickness.

 - Need a vegetarian version?
-Swap the chicken for extra beans and corn.
+Swap the chicken for extra beans and corn (use fire-roasted corn for more depth).

 - Looking for extra smokiness?
 Use chipotle powder instead of chili powder.